-Mitchell Hutchings is a classically trained baritone vocalist and singing expert specializing in vocal technique, interpretation, production, and performance.
+Mitchell Hutchings is a classically trained baritone vocalist and educator specializing in vocal technique, interpretation, vocal production, and performance.

 Because of his unique interdisciplinary training in vocal pedagogy and pathology, he has twice assisted in the identification of thyroid nodules in singers that were later confirmed as papillary carcinoma.
 Mitchell continues to research vocal pedagogy topics and publishes regularly to the MH Voice Studio blog.

-Mitchell is a graduate of Florida State University, Western Carolina University, and holds a Doctor of Musical Arts degree from the Eastman School of Music.
-He is currently working as Assistant Professor of Music at Florida Atlantic University.
+Mitchell is an alumnus of Florida State University and Western Carolina University.
+He graduated from the Eastman School of Music with a Doctor of Musical Arts degree in 2018.
+He currently holds the position of Assistant Professor of Music at Florida Atlantic University.
 He resides in Florida with his spouse, accomplished composer, Sarah Hutchings.